noritateo/devops-22/use-cases/use-case-4.md

-# Use Case #4: Generate Population Report
+# Use Case #4: Generate Population Report on people living in cities vs not in cities

 ---